bmxam/SlepcWrap.jl/docs/src/example/helmholtz2.md

 To run this example, simplfy excute `mpirun -n your_favourite_integer julia helmholtz_FD.jl`

-In this example, PETSc/SLEPc legacy method names are used.
-For more fancy names, check the next example.
+In this example, "fancy" names are use to interface with PETSc/SLEPc.
+For legacy method names check the previous example.

 Note that the way we achieve things in the document can be highly improved and the purpose of this example is only demonstrate some method calls to give an overview.